Budget and Expense Questions

 The Minimum Stipend Rate Policy provides the current minimum rate for GA/TA/RA monthly salary and hourly compensation information.
 Rates will vary by college and program.
 Please consult with your College's Associate Dean and Graduate Program Manager for details.

 No, Lehigh internal grant funds cannot be used to cover tuition costs.
 Department and/or college administration should be informed so that they may sign off on waiving tuition.
-Contact your Associate Dean of Research/Graduate Studies for college-specific requirements.
+Please contact your Associate Dean of Research/Graduate Studies for college-specific requirements.

 Grant Eligibility Questions

-All tenure track and tenured memebrs of the Lehigh faculty are eligible to apply.
-Professors of Practice or staff may be team members on grants where a faculty member is the PI.
+All Lehigh tenure track and tenured faculty and research faculty are eligible to apply.
+Professors of Practice, postdocs and staff may be team members on grants where a faculty member is the PI.

 Faculty are eligible to apply for a FRG every semester but may only hold one award per academic year.